thefaketh30ne/grab-bag/README.md

 - The Moon's Oceans

 ## Shattered Jokers
-Jokers can be shattered into more powerful Shattered jokers with the Shatter consumable, which may show up in Arcana and Spectral Packs.
+Jokers can be shattered into more powerful Shattered Jokers with the Shatter consumable, which may rarely show up in Arcana and Spectral Packs.
 ### Shatterable Jokers
 - Obelisk
 - Flower Pot